RonaldoKeng/RonaldoKeng/README.md

-- 👋 Hi, I’m @RonaldoKeng
+- 👋 Hi, I’m @RonaldoKeng and I study at UNSW in Sydney, Australia.
-- 👀 I’m interested in entrepreneurial education!
+- 👀 I’m involved with entrepreneurial education and TEDx!
-- 🌱 I’m currently learning CS50 AI
+- 🧑‍💻 Founded SydneyHacks, an overnight hackathon to rob high school kids of sleep!
+- 🌱 Currently working towards a Data Science certificate from Harvard.
-- 💞️ I’m looking to collaborate on startup projects in EdTech
+- 💞️ I’m looking to collaborate on startup projects in EdTech.
 - 📫 How to reach me ...
 Send a message!

 <!---